trevorsharp/youtube-podcast-feeds/README.md

 ```

 Create a file named `nginx.conf` with the contents above.
 If you are hosting other web services on the machine, you will likely need to customize the nginx config to work alongside those other services (or use a different port by changing the port configuration in your `docker-compose.yml`).

+### cookies.txt (Optional)

+If you want to download YouTube content that requires user authentication to download, you will need to add a cookies.txt file to your configuration.
+One reason for needing this is to download member-only videos.
+Note that the source of these videos (channel, user, or playlist) still must be either public or unlisted.
+For member-only videos, I recommend creating an unlisted playlist and manually adding the videos that you want to have available in the podcast feed.

+To generate this file:

+1. Download the cookies.txt Chrome Extension found [here](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg)
+2. Log in to YouTube
+3. Open the cookies.txt extension and copy the entire contents
+4. Paste the contents into a file named `cookies.txt`

 ## Data Directory Structure